hpc/charliecloud/doc-src/ch-run_desc.rst

   to start a debugger after the fact.
 (This is only required for code with bugs and is thus an unusual use case.)

+* :code:`ch-run` instances race.
+The winner of this race sets up the namespaces, and the other peers use the winner to find the namespaces to join.
+Therefore, if the user command of the winner exits, any remaining peers will not be able to join the namespaces, even if they are still active.
+There is currently no general way to specify which :code:`ch-run` should be the winner.

-* If :code:`--join-ct` is too high or :code:`ch-run` itself crashes, IPC resources such as semaphores and shared memory segments will be leaked.
-  These appear as files :code:`/dev/shm` and can be removed with :code:`rm(1)`.
+* If :code:`--join-ct` is too high, the winning :code:`ch-run`'s user command exits before all peers join, or :code:`ch-run` itself crashes, IPC resources such as semaphores and shared memory segments will be leaked.
+These appear as files in :code:`/dev/shm/` and can be removed with :code:`rm(1)`.

+* Many of the arguments given to the race losers, such as the image path and :code:`--bind`, will be ignored in favor of what was given to the winner.

 Examples
 ========